 Although it looked a little intimidating with the locked barbed wire fence, I took comfort in the fact that I would be safe in my stay.

-This was a great, clean and tourist friendly place to stay.
-The beds were warm with extra blankets, electricity and private bathroom.
+This was a great, clean, and tourist-friendly place to stay.
+The beds were warm with extra blankets, electricity, and a private bathroom.
 Hot water was available on request and in a bucket like most guesthouses in North East.

 Breakfast was included and there was a kitchen where a lunch/dinner buffet was prepared by a local chef daily at a small cost.

 The room rates are 1500 a night per room but most have 2 beds inside.
 So, if you have someone to share with all the better!

 For bookings contact +91 9856015152 or email email@example.com.

 I was staying here with two Israeli guys who were on their Royal Enfield bike.
 They were pretty much high all the time.

 As there wasn’t much to do in the evening, we’d watch Rick and Morty to pass the time ha!

 If you’d rather stay in a homestay type experience you can stay at Aunty’s guesthouse which is a typical village hut.
 I didn’t stay here or hear of anyone who did but it does sound cool to stay in a Naga hut for a few days.

 If you’re travelling here solo, I would highly recommend a local guide to show you around.